 Our best measure of nest-level breeding success is Fledglings Per Breeding Attempt (FPBA), calculated from brood sizes and nest failure rates recorded by participants in the Nest Record Scheme, which indicates the mean number of young fledging from each nest in a given year.

-Ten species exhibit reduced FPBA over the past 46 years, indicating that their productivity has decreased over time: two red-listed species (Tree Pipit and Linnet), two amber-listed species (Nightjar and Reed Bunting) and six green-listed species (Moorhen, Garden Warbler, Sedge Warbler, Treecreeper, Chaffinch and Greenfinch).
-While productivity of Moorhen, Nightjar, Garden Warbler, Linnet and Reed Bunting has been falling consistently, trends for the other five species are curvilinear, increasing between the mid 1960s and mid 1980s and decreasing thereafter.
+Twelve species exhibit reduced FPBA over the past 48 years, indicating that their productivity has decreased over time: two red-listed species (Tree Pipit and Linnet), four amber-listed species (Nightjar, Willow Warbler, Meadow Pipit and Reed Bunting) and six green-listed species (Moorhen, Great Tit, Garden Warbler, Treecreeper, Chaffinch and Greenfinch).
+While productivity of Moorhen, Great Tit, Willow Warbler, Garden Warbler, Linnet and Reed Bunting has been falling consistently, trends for the other six species are curvilinear.
+For five species, FPBA increased between the mid 1960s and mid 1980s or mid 1990s and decreased thereafter; whereas in the case of Nightjar, productivity decreased from the mid 1960s until the mid 2000s but has increased slightly over the last ten years.

-CES ringing data integrate productivity across the whole season, including juvenile survival in the first few weeks or months after fledging.
-According to this measure, productivity has fallen significantly for eight of the species monitored.
-The productivity of Blue Tit, Willow Tit and Sedge Warbler has fallen by more than 50% over the last 25 years, while Willow Warbler, Blackcap, Garden Warbler, Song Thrush and Reed Bunting exhibit reductions of between 25% and 50%.
-For species such as Blue Tit and Blackcap, where a concurrent population increase has occurred, reductions in productivity may be driven by density-dependent processes, whereby increased competition for resources in an expanding population reduces the mean breeding success per pair.
+CES ringing data integrate productivity across the whole season, including juvenile survival in the first few weeks after fledging, the key breeding success parameter being the ratio of juveniles to adults captured.
+According to this measure, productivity has fallen significantly for 10 of the 23 species monitored.
+Blue Tit, Willow Tit, Sedge Warbler and Reed Bunting have exhibited declines of more than 50% over the last 31 years, while reductions of between 25% and 49% have been observed for Great Tit, Willow Warbler, Blackcap, Garden Warbler, Blackbird and Song Thrush.
+For species such as Blue Tit, Great Tit and Blackcap, where a concurrent population increase has occurred, reductions in productivity may be at least partly driven by density-dependent processes, whereby increased competition for resources in an expanding population will mean that some pairs occupy poorer quality habitat and reduces the mean breeding success per pair.
+Alternatively, climate induced mismatch with invertebrate food supplies may be impacting negatively on productivity and/or post-fledging survival, particularly in the case of the caterpillar-dependent tit species.
 Song Thrush and Sedge Warbler have experienced significant declines in abundance, either on CES sites or more widely (based on CBC/BBS figures), but previous analyses suggest that falling survival rates are likely to have been a more important contributor to population changes than reduced productivity.
-There is some evidence that a reduction in the number of offspring produced may be the driver of Willow Warbler declines, however, and may also be preventing recovery of the UK Reed Bunting population.
+There is, however, increasing evidence that a reduction in the number of offspring produced may be an important driver of Willow Warbler declines (and possibly other migratory species) and may also be preventing recovery of the UK Reed Bunting population.